Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 How can you live in an open project without any previous experience in contributing to one?
 Consider that today open source is not anymore just for hobbyist/hobbits but for professionals, check job offers in the IT if you don't believe me!

 Anyway it is a good question, if the answer was simple you probably would be doing something else now, instead of reading this book.
-Also don't forget that more is small the project more is easy to contribute to but you should not be afraid to discover how big project works.
+Also don't forget that the smaller the project is the easier it is to contribute to but you should not be afraid to discover how big project works.
 Take a moment, relax, get ready to discover a new approach to community projects that may help you in your work as well as your daily life.

 ## How to live inside the Open Source

-First step is discovering the **Code of Conduct**, every project has one (often) and usually they are based on the same basic rules, mainly covering how to work on the project and relate to others among the project.
+First step is discovering the **Code of Conduct**, usually every project has one and they are based on the same basic rules, mainly covering how to work on the project and relate to others among the project.
 In detail, common sense rules: not to be aggressive, no bad words or insults, understand contributors come from different backgrounds and it isn't always easy to understand each others or avoiding conflicts without applying patience.

 I> Being Italian, for me it's normal to make gestures, even when people aren't seeing me.
-Other people may be confused by that, or the gestures themselves can mean differently to them.
+Other people may be confused by that, or the gestures themselves can mean something different for them.
 Think about that in a big picture, adapting your tone to the environment.

 This Code of Conduct often applies only to the project home and not for interactions with others about the project happening outside the community (sometimes you even have to sign the CoC), so a twitter interaction may violate it!